Whenever a discount is applied, a coupon is created, but what does this mean exactly?

 Change rules – exclude product(s)

-Now, for rule 1 we want exclude specific products from the cart.
+Now, for rule 1 we want to exclude specific products from the cart.

-On backend however, the coupon is applied on all items because the coupon is a fixed price.
+On the backend, however, the coupon is applied on all items because the coupon is a fixed price.

 Backend view of created coupon – 2 valid rules

 As you can see, each item will have the same discount (not in percentage), also the excluded product will be discounted.

 Backend view of created coupon – 1 valid rule

 If only one rule is valid, the plugin creates the correct coupon (in percentage for example) and if there are products in exclusion, these products will not receive the discount.

 So on frontend, the coupon amount will be the 10% without the product “Hiking Shoes”